Creek Sedge

 Maintenance

 Low maintenance.
 Needs good drainage.
+Will spread easily in disturbed areas.
 Plant in mass as evergreen groundcover or as a specimen.
 Grows in a wide variety of soil types and moisture.
 Deer resistant.
 Good replacement for non-native Liriope.
-Propagation: seed.
+Native habitat: moist woods, creek and river terraces,

 Previous Scientific Name(s): Carex laxiflora var. blanda